 Hyaluronic acid is a humectant, it’s called “the moisture magnet” it pull moisture from the atmosphere into the skin to keep it optimally moisturized, hydrated and supple.

-The Ordinary alpha arbutin serum comes in a transparent glass bottle with a dropper to dispense.
+The Ordinary alpha arbutin serum comes in a transparent glass bottle with a dropper to dispense product content.
 With the lid tightly closed to avoid spillage.
 The serum is been packaged in its pack.

 The Ordinary alpha arbutin serum is also very hydrating and soothing when applied on the skin, all thanks to its hyaluronic acid content which hydrates the skin.
 Which makes this serum suitable for all skin types (but more ideal for dry skin).